taskett/taskett/_posts/2019-07-20-nomad-burnout.md

 Over the past year, I’ve seen a burnout epidemic among digital nomads.
 > “I’ve been pretty tired for some time now”

-> “I was really burned out, but I’m better now!
-Well, not really”
+> “I've been going through this cycle of being burned out, getting a bit better, and then falling back into it again.”

 > “I can’t focus and I don’t know what to do about it”

-I’m also a nomad who has been burned out for a long time.
+I’m also a nomad who has been struggling with burnout for the past year.
 Since last November, I haven’t written a single article.
-My personal website was down for over 8 months and I didn’t have the energy to fix it until this week.
+In fact, this website was down for over 8 months and I didn’t have the energy to fix it until this week.

 Only now am I starting to function normally again.

-So why now? **I took a break from long-term travel and went home for a while.**
+So how do I have the energy to fix my site and start writing again? **I took a break from long-term travel and went home for a while.**

-Every day that I surround myself with the same boring, easy environment, my brain fog lifts a little more.

 Turns out, there’s a neurological explanation for why going home helped me so much, and I’ll cover it here.